ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  PSO Actions {#pso-actions}

-In addition to the DMARC Domain Owner actions, PSOs that require use of DMARC and participate in PSD DMARC ought to make that information availablle to Mail Receivers. [@!RFC9091] is an experimental method for doing so, and the experiment is described in Appendix B of that document.
+In addition to the DMARC Domain Owner actions, if a PSO publishes a DMARC record it MUST include the psd tag (see (#general-record-format)) with a value of 'y' ('psd=y').

 ##  Mail Receiver Actions {#mail-receiver-actions}